Amazon Allegedly Asked Shadi Petosky To Cool It On Twitter

 Shadi Petosky, the showrunner for Amazon's Danger & Eggs, told Buzzfeed News that Amazon asked her to stay away from politics on Twitter.

-"They said that I needed to tone it down, that I needed to watch it," Petosky explained, adding that the person said her behavior "wasn't very becoming" of an Amazon showrunner.
+"They said that I needed to tone it down, that I needed to watch it," Petosky explained, adding that the person said her behaviour "wasn't very becoming" of an Amazon showrunner.

 Petosky broke this story herself over the weekend when she tweeted at Amazon, asking the company to sever ties with the National Rifle Association's television channel.
 Following the Parkland shooting in Florida on February 14, many called on video hosting services Amazon, Roku, Google Chromecast, and Apple TV to cut NRA TV from their platforms.
 The association describes the channel as "your source for the most comprehensive coverage of the Second Amendment and firearms related issues."
 Petosky retweeted an online petition asking Amazon to cut the channel from its platform.